pkhead/soundbox/README.md

 A free and cross-platform application used for creating tunes.

 ## Goals
-Soundbox is mainly targeted towards music-creating hobbyists who wish to have a simple and lightweight tool for creating music.
+Soundbox is mainly targeted towards hobbyists who wish to have a simple and lightweight tool for creating music.
 It should be relatively easy to figure out how to use this application.
-Even though it is mainly for instrumental music, it is also possible to add vocals into a song.

 ## Features
 - Pattern-based grid sequencer